API access

 Integration types

-When providing API access to applications, integration types are automatically assigned to each application.
+When providing API access to tools, integration types are automatically assigned to each tool.
 The default integration type is 3rd-party integration.
-Other integration types can be assigned, based on the roles you assign to the application.
+Other integration types can be assigned, based on the roles you assign to the tool.

-When viewing the list of applications that have been granted API access in the grid, you can see each application's integration type, but you cannot modify the type.
+When viewing the list of external tools that have been granted API access in the grid, you can see each tool's integration type, but you cannot modify the type.

 Note: Most roles can be customized.
 Roles and their permissions might be different for your organization.